DPT in Physical Therapy

 Doctor of Physical Therapy at University of Cincinnati is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org .

-UC DPT graduates have a 100% ultimate pass rate on the National Physical Therapy Exam, and a first time pass rate of 95% (3 year average for the period 2010-2012).
-The average national first time pass rate is 88.2%.
+UC DPT graduates have a 98% pass rate on the National Physical Therapy Exam for the period of 2009-2011 and the ultimate pass rate is 100%

 Graduates from our program are highly sought employees and many have multiple job offers prior to graduation.
 All of our students who sought employment in the field were employed within one to six months of graduation.
 Informal data shows that students are typically employed within one month of graduation pending their passing of the licensure examination.